 The answer to whether prescription drugs are good for your health will vary greatly from person to person.
-While some prescription drugs have side effects that often outweigh the benefits, some are unnecessary and others are extremely important for an individual to have a good quality of life.
+While some prescription drugs have side effects that often outweigh the benefits, some are unnecessary and others are extremely important for an individual to maintain a reasonable quality of life.

 The biggest factor to consider when deciding whether to start using or continue using prescription drugs is whether the benefits outweigh the side effects.

-Some prescription drugs can lead to side effects that can greatly impact a person’s life, such as not being able to operate heavy machinery (such as driving a car), feeling nauseas, fatigued or constipated.
+Some prescription drugs can lead to side effects that can greatly impact a person’s life, such as not being able to do things such as driving a car, constantly feeling nauseas, fatigued or constipated.
 Some other drugs, such as the acne medication Accutane, have been proved to worsen or even cause depression.

 Many prescription drugs contain ingredients that are chemically similar to street drugs.
 For example, Codeine is chemically similar to heroin (diamorphine) and morphine, while Adderall contains four different types of amphetamines.